 The best cities in Europe for street art

-With Shoreditch being the best neighbourhood in Europe, it may come as no surprise to find that London is the best overall city for street art, with Paris, France in a close second, and where you can find street art works near the main stations, Gare du Nord, Gare de l’Est or Gare de Lyon.
+With Shoreditch being the best neighbourhood in Europe, it may come as no surprise to find that London is the best overall city for street art, with Paris, France, in a close second, and where you can find street art works near the main stations, Gare du Nord, Gare de l’Est or Gare de Lyon.

 While the French capital was second in this study, it did have the highest increase in street art registered online (11.8%), followed by Amsterdam (9.8%) which did not make the top five.